Blues’ Bouwmeester remains hospitalized after bench collapse

 Bouwmeester’s father was at the game as part of the team’s annual dads trip and accompanied his son to the hospital.

-The NHL has had standards in place to deal with potential life-threatening cardiac problems for several seasons.
-They include having a team physician within 50 feet of the bench.
-An orthopedic surgeon and two other doctors are also nearby.

-Bouwmeester — who is in his 17th NHL season — was skating in his 57th game this season and the 1,241st of his NHL career.
-He had skated 1:20 in his last shift before collapsing and logged 5:34 of ice time as the game got going.

-The Blues and Ducks are talking with the league about making up the game, which was postponed.
-Armstrong said a full 60 minutes will be played and it will resume with the game tied at 1.
+The Blues and Ducks are talking with the league about making up the game Armstrong said a full 60 minutes will be played and it will resume with the game tied at 1.